mehtapriyanshu/House-Prediction/README.md

 # House-Prediction-
-# This is the Python for the house prediction project using flask
+# This is the Python code  for the house prediction project using flask
-from flask import Flask ,render_template,request import pandas as pd import numpy as np
+from flask import Flask ,render_template,request import pandas as pd import numpy as np import sklearn import pickle app = Flask(__name__)
-# import sklearn
-import pickle
-app = Flask(__name__)